Learn PHP: a PHP tutorial

 ?>

-An important function in scripting languages is the option to evaluate user input and transfer these values into another script.
-When it comes to this data transfer, PHP relies on the superglobals $_GET and $_POST – predefined system variables that are available in all scopes of application. $_GET and $_POST store a set of variables in the form of strings in a variable, known as associative arrays.
+An important function of scripting languages is their ability to evaluate user input and transfer the values to another script.
+PHP relies on the superglobals $_GET and $_POST—predefinedsystem variablesavailable in all scopes—for data transfer.
+As associative arrays (data fields),$_GET and $_POST store a set of variables in the form of strings in a variable.

 Data transfer via $_GET